Getting Started

 If everything works, you should see in the console PicoNut/RISC-V in ascii art style.

-Running the “Hello World” Example on ULX3S FPGA Board
+Running the “Hello World” Example on the ULX3S FPGA Board

 Note